bregman-arie/devops-exercises/README.md

 #  Note that you generally don't need to know the compiling process but knowing where everything comes from
 #  and giving complete answers shows that you truly know what you are talking about.

-Generally, every compiling process have a two stops.
+Generally, every compiling process have a two steps.
     - Analysis
     - Code Generation.